Is It a Smart Idea to Reduce Taxes If a Big Buyer of Your Debt Stops Buying?

 Deficits and Interest Rates

 However, if they did stop, you would hope that our federal representatives would recognize that it would not be the right time to cut taxes.
-As cutting taxes would only increase the deficit, requiring more bonds to be sold at the same time a big buyer of bonds was walking away.
+As cutting taxes would increase the deficit, requiring more bonds get sold at the same time a big buyer of bonds was walking away.

 How Many Government Bonds Does the Fed Own